-In accordance wirh Ordinance No.8 on Banks' Capital Buffers, UBB allocates capital for Capital Conservation and Systemic Risk Buffers.
+In accordance wirh Ordinance No.8 on Banks' Capital Buffers, UBB allocates capital for Capital Conseravation and Systemic Risk Buffers.
+The countercyclical capital buffer rate applicable to credit risk exposures in the Republic of Bulgaria has set by BNB at 0% for the last quarter of 2015.

-BGN Thousand De ecember 31, 2014 Capital Buffers according to Directive 2013/36/EU and Ordinance No. 8/BNB 243 562 incl.
-Capital Conservation Buffer 2.5% 110 710 Systemic Risk Buffer 3% 132 852
+BGN Thousand De ecember 31, 2015 Capital Buffers according to Directive 2013/36/EU and Ordinance No. 8/BNB 242 170 incl.
+Capital Conservation Buffer 2.5% 110 077 Systemic Risk Buffer 3% 132 093

 The Bank calculates on monthly basis the capital buffer formed on the residual part of the former regulatory provisions.
 This buffer is not used for assuming additional credit risk.
-The amount of the buffer as of December 31, 2014, is BGN 418 626 thousand compared to BGN 568 508 thousand as of December 31, 2013.
+The amount of the buffer as of December 31, 2015, is BGN 303 583 thousand compared to BGN 418 626 thousand as of December 31, 2014.